 What is First MB Students?

 We exist to provide the space, resources, and relationships students need to establish a firm foundation in Christ.
-We have ministries available for junior high, senior high, and college-age.
+We have ministries available for middle school, high school, or young adult.
 Our mission is to have students find and follow Jesus.

 What will my student expect at these ministries?